dsmithjo/dsmithjo.github.io/about.md

 ### About

-As a quantitative researcher, I'm interested in addressing puzzles and problems from a social science perspective.
-I have experience collaborating on projects in political science, public health, medicine, and sports.
+As a quantitative researcher, I'm interested in the application of political economy theory and empirical methods to puzzles and problems in international politics, sports, public health, and medicine.
 A repository of my work can be found [here](https://dsmithjo.github.io/#publications).
 You'll find a list of my publications, presentations, and ongoing research, with links to the articles, analysis, or code, where possible.

 <br />